flsantna/WoW-token/README.md

 ## Training and evaluation of the model

 The final model was constructed with 4 lstm layers and as output layer, one dense with output of X units, equal to the selected window in config.py file.
-As input, the model get the data in the format [Batch, Lookback, Window], the prediction output is compared with the real data and extracted indicatives for decreasing in value or increasing while calculating itself rmse to evaluate how close is to real data.
+As input, the model get the data in the format [Number of Batches, Batch size, Lookback, Window], the prediction output is compared with the real data and extracted indicatives for decreasing in value or increasing while calculating itself rmse to evaluate how close is to real data.

 LSTM layer need it's data to be in window format, a window that moves through the dataset and creates overlapping between